 All TUC outdoor leagues (unless otherwise specified) are 4-3 mixed gender.
 Teams are encouraged to play both lineups - 4 men & 3 women or 3 men & 4 women.
 TUC uses ‘endzone sets’, where one endzone is selected at the start of the game, and whichever team starts from that endzone gets to choose the ratio (make sure to switch the endzone at half time to account for weather, etc).
 TUC will no longer be using ‘offence sets’ (where the pulling team must match the receiving team's ratio).
-To help introduce new players to Ultimate and to accommodate visitors from out-of-town, teams are allowed to field the occasional non-TUC member (regular season only, 2 games max before they are TUC members).
-With this sole exception, all players must be registered and paid TUC members.
+All players, whether regular players or substitute players, must be registered and paid TUC members before stepping onto the fields.
+To help introduce new players to Ultimate and to accommodate visitors from out-of-town, there are monthly membership options available.

 In an attempt to make all games competitive and minimize the number of blow-outs, teams are initially seeded and then the ratings ladder system is used for shuffling the teams throughout the season.
 League conveners will take last year's record into account when determining the initial seeding of teams.
 Teams can also rank themselves by previous seasons played with TUC (i.e. division, past ladder ranking, or playoff results), by level of play in other leagues, or by collaborative skill level of its players.
 The ratings system ranks all teams initially from 1 to 50 (or however many teams are in that league) and then teams move up and down the ladder based on the team they play, who wins, and the rankings of each team.
 For more information contact your League Convenor.